By Megan Nichols and Jessie Jacobson of Tonkadale Greenhouse, Minnetonka, MN.

 Choose fabulous containers like baskets, buckets and ceramics to drop your liners into – preserving the drainage while showcasing your specimen.
 Make sure to reinforce the inside of your container with a plastic saucer so they don’t leak.
 Hang, group, combine, mix and match and/or display at different heights.
 Plant collections are the new cool.
 Check out Instagram for all kinds of ideas – @thejungalow, @urbanjungleblog and of course @tonkadale

 Just read the package directions and cut in half.
 And, feed less often.
 A water-soluble fertilizer is fine or use a compost tea brew.
 Hint: add a few drops of peppermint oil to your brew to make it smell fresh, not funky.
 This also helps keep pets away.

 6. Foliage plants are easy

-Easy care plants that do best indoors are generally varieties prized for their foliage and that an handle lower light conditions indoors.
-General light classifications are low, medium and bright.
+Easy-care plants that do best indoors are generally varieties prized for their foliage and that can handle lower light conditions indoors.
+General light classifications are low, medium, and bright.
 If you’ve used fiddle-leafed figs, crotons, pothos, philodendron, sansevieria, ivy, spider plant, or just about any other variety of plant prized for its leafy greens or golds, or reds or purples, re-pot and invite them to stay indoors for awhile.